 • 3-pole system copes in strong winds and makes a taught, flapping-reducing pitch.

-• Almost self-supporting so can be easily repositioned or pitched on hard surfaces which can’t be pegged.
+• Almost self-supporting so can be easily repositioned or pitched on hard surfaces which can’t be pegged

 • The steep back end may catch more wind but means the full 220cm inner length can be used.
-This is a great feature – no more diagonal agonies or damp sleeping-bag foot from pressing against a sloping inner, as on the Nallo.
+This is a great feature for me – no more diagonal agonies or damp sleeping-bag foot from pressing against a sloping inner, as on the Nallo.

 • Scrunches into a football-sized bundle and the poles break down to 44cm for compact packing.

-The Odyssee takes about ten minutes to pitch without hurrying and with some faffing with the footprint (from the old Exped), and will stand with a minimum of two pegs staking out the porch.
-Two more at the back help good tension, and using every dang loop and all six guys needs 16 pegs – you’re now ready for a gale and I suppose a pole will snap before it rips (there a pole repair sleeve included).
+The Odyssee takes about ten minutes to pitch without hurrying and some faffing with the footprint (from the old Exped), and will stand with a minimum of two pegs staking out the porch.
+Two more at the back help make good tension, and using every dang loop and all six guys needs 16 pegs – you’re now ready for a gale and I suppose a pole will snap before it rips (there a pole repair sleeve included).

-Other small annoyances are the two long poles catch the fabric pocket seams at the back – make sure the pole ends sit fully in end of the pockets or you’ll over-tension them when clipping in the front end.
+Other small annoyances are the two long poles catch the fabric pocket seams at the back – make sure the pole ends sit fully in the end of the pockets or you’ll over-tension them when clipping in the front end.
 And the pole-end locating pegs sometimes come away on the elastic cord which can be fiddly to reposition with the cord knot.
 I’ve fixed that with a dab of rubber glue.

-Can pitch inner or outer or both
+Can pitch inner or outer only

 Roomy inner in all dimensions